Triumph-of-the-Commons/website/README.md

 We will reach out to various experts and work with them to either write the article or help them do so.
 Unless/until fundraising is secured, all articles will be written on a volunteer basis.

-These articles will be hosted on [Triumph of the Commons](triumphofthecommons.net) (owned) and will focus on the commons in the United States of America.
+These articles will be hosted on [Triumph of the Commons](triumphofthecommons.net) (acquired) and will focus on the commons in the United States of America.

 For now, all articles will fit into the following three categories.